 - Monitor results: During implementation, process mining tools can track bot performance and measure the level of automation to see if the project achieved its goals

 - Record savings and analyze results to inform future RPA projects.

 In line with changes in the market and regulation, you will need to change your processes.
-Putting in a place a capable team in charge of the installation is critical for the future success of your RPA installation.
-Companies either set up Centers of Excellence (CoEs), work with service providers or train their business personnel on maintaining existing RPA installations and building new automations.
-To support the team in charge of RPA deployments, process mining tools can help them monitor changes in processes and as a result identify when RPA bots need to be maintained/modified.
+Putting in place a capable team in charge of the installation is critical for the future success of your RPA installation.
+Companies either set up RPA Centers of Excellence (CoEs), work with service providers or train their business personnel on maintaining existing RPA installations and building new automation.
+To support the team in charge of RPA deployments, process mining tools can help them monitor changes in processes and as a result, identify when RPA bots need to be maintained/modified.